inthescales/lyre-site/blog/2024-12-11-notes-on-old-english-roots.md

 In working to make the program more accurate, I found myself reading a few academic works on the subject, leading to the first reference to [an academic paper](https://www.academia.edu/87208669/Homorganic_Cluster_Lengthening_Pre_Cluster_Shortening_and_preference_based_change_in_Early_English) in the Lyre's Dictionary codebase (while writing this post I ran across a recent paper contesting some of its assertions — that's academia I guess.).
 The only purpose of this citation is to remind myself what my reason was for having written the code in a certain way, but I've enjoyed engaging with academic linguistics again for the first time since college.

-I expect that more research could solve some of the mysteries that remain and make the program's representation of historical sound changes even more accurate.
+I expect that more research could clarify some of the remaining mysteries and make the program's representation of historical sound changes even more accurate.
 But that will have to be a project for another time.

-## Aesthetic inclination
+## Aesthetic motive

 While bringing linguistic rigor to the project is important to me, and while one way of looking at what Lyre's Dictionary does is to see it as only making visible potential that exists naturally within the English language, it should also be remembered that its working is at every stage given shape by my own artistic motives.